Calligraphy from Zen teacher Thich Nhat Hanh

 • Helping all beings

-• I vow not to kill, but to cherish all life.
+• I vow not to kill and to cherish all life.

 • I vow not to misuse sexuality, and to be honest and respectful in relationships

-• I vow not to misuse drugs or alcohol or media or anything that clouds the mind, and try to keep the mind clear.
+• I vow not to misuse substances or technology that clouds the mind, and try to keep the mind clear.

-• I vow not to gossip about others’ faults, reflecting on myself instead, and to be understanding and sympathetic.
+• I vow not to gossip about others’ faults, and to be understanding and sympathetic.

-• I vow not to praise myself by criticizing others, and to overcome my own shortcomings.
+• I vow not to criticize others, nor to criticize myself.

-• I vow not to unleash anger, and instead to seek its source.
+• I vow not to indulge in anger, and work with it to transform it into healing.

-• I vow not to speak ill of the Three Treasures (Awakening, Teachings, Community), but to cherish and uphold them.
+• I vow not to speak ill of the Three Treasures but to cherish and uphold them.

-In Zen practice, we also study ways of harmonious living, mindful living sometimes called “precepts.”
-These are not rules, but they offer guidance and challenge us to live a life with concern for others, a life of non-harming.
+In Zen practice, we also study ways of harmonious living, mindful living called the Bodhisattva precepts.
+Not given as rules, they offer guidance and challenge us to live a life with concern for others, a life of non-harming.

-They are written in the form of “vow” or resolve, or something to aspire to—something to keep in the back of our minds before we respond.
-These guidelines are found in many traditions and help us in human interactions.
+They are written in the form of “vow” or resolve, or something to aspire to and to consider before we respond.
+We learn from engaging these precepts and working with ourselves in living a Awakened life.